Analytics

 Analytics documentation — every metric Admaxxer ships, decomposed

-Admaxxer is a DTC analytics platform with built-in Meta + Google ad ops.
-This page documents the full analytics surface: how the first-party pixel feeds Tinybird, what each of the 33+ pipes returns, and how we compute revenue attribution, blended MER, cohort LTV, MMM contribution, forecast bands, incrementality lift, and CAPI match rate.
+Admaxxer AI Analytics is a marketing analytics platform for ecom and SaaS teams.
+This page documents the full analytics surface: how the first-party pixel feeds our analytics warehouse, what each of the 33+ pipes returns, and how we compute revenue attribution, blended MER, cohort LTV, MMM contribution, forecast bands, incrementality lift, and CAPI match rate.
 It also documents the Analytics AI Chat — the read-only Claude drawer that lets you query everything in natural language.

 1. Pixel and event tracking

 The Admaxxer pixel is a first-party, cookieless-compatible tracker — the foundation every other analytics surface in the product is built on.
-It captures page_view, add_to_cart, begin_checkout, purchase, and arbitrary custom events, stamps each one with a stable first-party visitor id, and ships it to Tinybird — the columnar analytics backend that powers our dashboards.
+It captures page_view, add_to_cart, begin_checkout, purchase, and arbitrary custom events, stamps each one with a stable first-party visitor id, and ships it to our analytics warehouse — the columnar analytics backend that powers our dashboards.

 You install the pixel by dropping a single <script> tag into your site head.
 Admaxxer ships dedicated guides for 20 platforms including Shopify, WooCommerce, WordPress, Webflow, Next.js, Wix, Squarespace, Magento, BigCommerce, Google Tag Manager, and a universal snippet for any site where you can edit <head>.
 Average install time is under three minutes; full coverage of platforms is documented at /documentation/install.